-Meets expectations (4) Approaches Expectations (3) Below expectations (2) Needs improvement (1) Research Question x1 Research question(s) formed through clear analysis of the issue, very clearly stated Research question(s) formed through good analysis of the issue, clearly stated Research question(s) formed through poor understanding of the issue, somewhat clearly stated Research question(s) not formed and are not stated Sources Five or more sources from Three to four sources from x2 high-quality journals and well-respected journals in the publications Two sources of low quality journals and/or a few sources are not reliable One unreliable source Analysis Well organized, demonstrates Well organized, but x3 logical sequencing and demonstrates ilogical 0, Weakly organized with no logical sequencing or structure No organization, sequencing, or structure Conclusions x3 Detailed conclusions are reached from the evidence offered.
-Conclusions are reached from the evidence offered There is some indication of conclusions from the evidence offered.
-No conclusions are made from the evidence offered Citation x2 Information is cited properly Information is cited with minor errors Information is cited, but has several errors Information is not cited Length x1 5 Exceed or does not meet 5 - 10 pages, by 2 pages Exceed or does not meet 5 - 10 pages, by 3 or more pages Format x1 Font, spacing, and APA Format are correct One aspect (font, spacing, or APA) is incorrect Two aspects (font, spacing, or APA) is incorrect Font, spacing, and APA formats are incorrect Mechanics x1 Contains no spelling or grammatical errors, demonstrates creative use of language Contains few spelling or grammatical errors, language use is adequate Contains noticeable but not distracting spelling or grammatical errors, language use requires attention Contains numerous distracting grammatical and spelling errors, language use is erratic
+Meets expectations (4) Approaches Expectations (3) Below expectations (2) Needs improvement (1) Research question(s) formed through clear analysis of the issue, very clearly stated Research question(s) formed through good analysis of the issue, clearly stated Research question(s) formed through poor understanding of the issue, somewhat clearly stated Research question(s) not formed and are not stated Sources x2 Five or more sources from high-quality journals and publications Three to four sources from well-respected journals in the field Analysis x3 In significant and the second state and the significant second state of the significant second state state and the second state of the second stat No organization, sequencing, or structure Conclusions x3 Detailed conclusions are reached from the evidence offered.
+Conclusions are reached from the evidence offered Citation x2 Information is cited properly Information is cited with minor Information is cited, but has errors several errors Information is not cited Length x1 Adheres to 5 - 10 pages Exceed or does not meet 5 - 10 pages, by 3 or more pages Format x1 Font, spacing, and APA Format are correct Font, spacing, and APA formats are incorrect Mechanics grammatical errors, demonstrates creative use of Contains few spelling or grammatical errors, language distractin grammatical errors, language Contains noticeable but not distracting spelling or grammatical errors, language use requires attention Contains numerous distracting grammatical and spelling errors, language use is erratic

-Reflection on the readings: Considering their own experience as learners and practicing teachers, the students will write one-page reflections on one of the aspects of some of the chapters covered in class.
+Reflection on the readings: Considering their own experience as learners and practicing teachers, the students will write one-page reflections on one of the aspects of some of the chapters.
 The following rubric will be used to assess this task: